couchbasecloud/rest-api-examples/README.md

 ## Examples

 ### [go](https://github.com/couchbasecloud/rest-api-examples/blob/main/go)
-These cover clusters that are running within a cloud account that is managed yourself
+These cover clusters that are running within a cloud account that is managed by yourself

 ### [Python](https://github.com/couchbasecloud/rest-api-examples/blob/main/python)
 Examples that are for clusters running in cloud environments managed by Couchbase and those managed by yourself